Language-agnostic synchronization of subtitles with video.

 - ffmpeg and the ffmpeg-python wrapper, for extracting raw audio from video

 - VAD from webrtc and the py-webrtcvad wrapper, for speech detection

 - numpy and, indirectly, FFTPACK, which powers the FFT-based algorithm for fast scoring of alignments between subtitles (or subtitles and video)

-- Other excellent Python libraries like argparse and tqdm, not related to the core functionality, but which enable much better experiences for developers and users.
+- Other excellent Python libraries like argparse, rich, and tqdm, not related to the core functionality, but which enable much better experiences for developers and users.

 Code in this project is MIT licensed.